mandiant/capa/README.md

 ![capa + IDA Pro integration](https://github.com/mandiant/capa/blob/master/doc/img/explorer_expanded.png)

-If you use Ghidra, then you can use the [Ghidra Backend](/capa/ghidra/). capa will extract features directly from your Ghidra databases and help you identify the functionality of the programs that you import or are already working on.
+If you use Ghidra, you can use the Python 3 [Ghidra feature extractor](/capa/ghidra/).
+This integration enables capa to extract features directly from your Ghidra database, which can help you identify capabilities in programs that you analyze using Ghidra.

 # further information
 ## capa